Skip to article

 About VibeKitchen

-VibeKitchen is a storefront and order-management tool for home food sellers — your own ordering page, your own checkout, your own customers.
-This guide explains the local rule landscape; the product helps organize the orders, pickup windows, payments, and customer records once you decide how you want to sell.
+VibeKitchen is a storefront and order-management tool for home food sellers — your own ordering page, payments tied to your orders, and your own customers.
+This guide explains the local rules; the product helps organize the orders, pickup windows, payments, and customer records once you decide how you want to sell.